Lucky Strike Logo

 Who does Lucky Strike?

 Lucky Strike, a well-known cigarette brand, is part of the British American Tobacco family, a global leader in the tobacco industry since 1902.
-British American Tobacco, which operates worldwide, added Lucky Strike to its collection by buying the American Tobacco Company.
-This move helped the company grow and add variety to its brand offerings.
-Today, Lucky Strike stands out with its iconic red logo and packaging, which are available and recognized in markets worldwide.
+British American Tobacco, which operates worldwide, added Lucky Strike to its portfolio by acquiring American Tobacco Company.
+This move helped the company grow and diversify its brand offerings.
+Today, Lucky Strike stands out for its iconic red logo and packaging, recognized worldwide.

 Whose Lucky Strike cigarettes are they?

-British American Tobacco, a leading company in the tobacco industry, makes Lucky Strike cigarettes.
-They produce many cigarette brands known globally and locally, including Dunhill, Kent, and Pall Mall, among others.
+British American Tobacco, a leading tobacco company, produces Lucky Strike cigarettes.
+They produce many cigarette brands, known globally and locally, including Dunhill, Kent, and Pall Mall.
 They even have special brands for certain areas, like “Java Zolotaya” in Russia.
 With around 200 brands in its lineup, British American Tobacco offers a wide range of tobacco products.
 Lucky Strike is one of their key brands, famous worldwide, and it plays a big part in the company’s success and image.